 Current status tables

-Five tables appear below the dashboard graph.
-They summarize the current status of the module(s) and version(s) that you've specified at the top of the page:
+Below the dashboard graph, you can view tables with the current status of the module(s) and version(s) that you've specified at the top of the page:

 |Instances||Instances are grouped by the App Engine release number.
 For each release, the table shows the App Engine release that's running the module, the total number of instances, and the average QPS, latency, and memory.|